 When you travel by car and want to do a wine tasting as well, it’s a matter of strategy to choose your accommodation wisely.
 I can’t say that I was very lucky in this sense.
 You should also carefully think about your Italy packing list before you go.

 I stayed at Villa Casalecchi near Castellina in Chianti, which was awesome and surrounded by vineyards but did not offer wine tasting for individual travellers.I think it’s worth considering a stay at Montalcino because there are many places in town offering wine tasting, so maybe it’s an option to consider.
 I also stayed at Hotel Corsignano Pienza during my trip.

-It was a great hotel with really awesome views to Val d’Orcia but also not much luck for wine tasting in Pienza, so better to inquire in advance about the wine tasting opportunities not to be disappointed later.
+It was a great hotel with really awesome views of Val d’Orcia but also not much luck for wine tasting in Pienza, so better to inquire in advance about the wine tasting opportunities not to be disappointed later.

 Distances and travel times between towns of Tuscany by car: